sdcnku/micropython/docs/library/omv.sensor.rst

    Executes a sensor specific method:

-   * `sensor.IOCTL_SET_TRIGGERED_MODE` - Pass this enum followed by True or False set triggered mode for the MT9V034 sensor.
-   * `sensor.IOCTL_GET_TRIGGERED_MODE` - Pass this enum for `sensor.ioctl` to return the current triggered mode state.
    * `sensor.IOCTL_SET_READOUT_WINDOW` - Pass this enum followed by a rect tuple (x, y, w, h) or a size tuple (w, h).
       * This IOCTL allows you to control the readout window of the camera sensor which dramatically improves the frame rate at the cost of field-of-view.
       * If you pass a rect tuple (x, y, w, h) the readout window will be positoned on that rect tuple.
 The rect tuple's x/y position will be adjusted so the size w/h fits.
 Additionally, the size w/h will be adjusted to not be smaller than the ``framesize``.
       * If you pass a size tuple (w, h) the readout window will be centered given the w/h.
 Additionally, the size w/h will be adjusted to not be smaller than the ``framesize``.
       * This IOCTL is extremely helpful for increasing the frame rate on higher resolution cameras like the OV2640/OV5640.
    * `sensor.IOCTL_GET_READOUT_WINDOW` - Pass this enum for `sensor.ioctl` to return the current readout window rect tuple (x, y, w, h).
 By default this is (0, 0, maximum_camera_sensor_pixel_width, maximum_camera_sensor_pixel_height).
+   * `sensor.IOCTL_SET_TRIGGERED_MODE` - Pass this enum followed by True or False set triggered mode for the MT9V034 sensor.
+   * `sensor.IOCTL_GET_TRIGGERED_MODE` - Pass this enum for `sensor.ioctl` to return the current triggered mode state.
+   * `sensor.IOCTL_TRIGGER_AUTO_FOCUS` - Pass this enum for `sensor.ioctl` to trigger auto focus on the OV5640 FPC camera module.
+   * `sensor.IOCTL_PAUSE_AUTO_FOCUS` - Pass this enum for `sensor.ioctl` to pause auto focus (after triggering) on the OV5640 FPC camera module.
+   * `sensor.IOCTL_RESET_AUTO_FOCUS` - Pass this enum for `sensor.ioctl` to reset auto focus (after triggering) on the OV5640 FPC camera module.
+   * `sensor.IOCTL_WAIT_ON_AUTO_FOCUS` - Pass this enum for `sensor.ioctl` to wait for auto focus (after triggering) to finish on the OV5640 FPC camera module.
+You may pass a second argument of the timeout in milliseconds.
+The default is 5000 ms.
    * `sensor.IOCTL_LEPTON_GET_WIDTH` - Pass this enum to get the FLIR Lepton image width in pixels.
    * `sensor.IOCTL_LEPTON_GET_HEIGHT` - Pass this enum to get the FLIR Lepton image height in pixels.
    * `sensor.IOCTL_LEPTON_GET_RADIOMETRY` - Pass this enum to get the FLIR Lepton type (radiometric or not).